Airplane's Jet Noise Mirrors at the Ground

 Airplanes produce a lot of noise.
 One of the main problems is the extreme loudness.
-In the shown measuring position we get amplitudes from the only 1:1-buffered microphones in the range of 15 Vpp (motors in half-power position).
-Using Measuring microphones with a sensitivity of 50mV/Pa this means, the ac-air pressure in a distance of 30 meters was 0.003 atmospheres or 300 Pa or 143.5 dB(C).
-Note the strong ground reflexion.
+In the measuring position we got amplitudes from the microphones in the range of 15 Vpp (jets in half-power position).
+Using Measuring microphones Gefell MK250 with a sensitivity of 50 mV/Pa this means, the ac-air pressure in a distance of 30 meters was 0.003 atmospheres or 300 Pa or 143.5 dB(C).
+To reduce the maximum level, we used felt-pads covering the microphones.

-Because of some circumstances it was not possible to map the vector- and the acoustic images very exactly.
-It was not possible to use the support of the laser positioning device of the array.
+Because of certain circumstances it was not possible to map the vector-image and the acoustic image very exactly.
+It was not possible to use the support of the laser positioning of the array, because it was to light to recognize the laser point.
+For safety reasons, we were not allowed, to come closer to the airplane.

 Jet noise is not our special field of research.
 To find research activities about noise reduction at airplanes in germany see the link http://www.ba.dlr.de/sm/at/tf/dlr_laerm.html.